KalebPortillo/react-native-boilerplate/README.md

 First, give your application a name by running `./support/rename.sh YourAppName`.

+If you dont't want to rename de package name by hand, you can use [react-native-rename](https://github.com/junedomingo/react-native-rename)

 Of course, you will need node, npm, yarn(prefereb), Android Studio, Xcode, React Native CLI, and all these basic stuff setup in your machine

 ## Development workflow